CloudyPhia/SnakeGame_Unity/README.md

 - Did not use in this version update but I learned a lot about coroutines for waiting in Unity / C#
 - A lot about making the enemy snake chase after the food!
 It was really fun to figure out the math conversions there, and I was happy to find a simple way to do it even though it took me awhile because I was overcomplicating things initially :)

-Problems to solve (Too tired to think about them right now, reminding myself by writing it down here):
-- Enemy snake keeps running into himself, potentially find a way to have him sense where his body is and where the walls are and not go in those directions?
-- Toggling game modes from the settings screen (a different scene), potentially doing this via some sort of global class?
-- How to make the player snake faster than the enemy snake by a little bit

 Future implementation:
-- re-implementing the pause menu once enemy snake testing is complete
+- re-implementing the death screen once enemy snake testing is complete
 - Adding the gamemode toggling feature to the settings menu

 ### **Version 1.2 -- June 17, 2024**